Mathématique: Chapter 61

 There was nowhere for them to sit.

 “Is he seriously playing Chopin right now?”
-The question was perfectly audible in the quiet of the dining room.
+The question was perfectly audible in the quiet dining room.
 It came from one of the men in the Party of Nine.
 He had short, brown hair and a face Rush recognized from dreams of a silver city on a sea without waves.

-Every window in Au Coeur exploded inward.
+And every window in Au Coeur exploded inward.

 Military personnel in black fatigues crashed into the room in showers of glass.
-The Party of Nine scattered, weapons in hand, as, all around them, leather clad diners stood, kicking over chairs and tables as the room erupted in a lightning storm of electrical discharges.
+The Party of Nine scattered, weapons in hand, as, all around them, leather-clad diners stood, kicking over chairs and tables as the room erupted in a lightning storm of electrical discharges.

-Therefore?
 He kept playing the nocturne.

 He kept playing the nocturne until he was tackled.

-“Ugh,” the man whispered, eyeing the askew pedal box.
-“Just know that I feel really bad about doing that.
+“Ugh.”
+The man looked sadly at the piano’s askew pedal box.
+“I feel really bad about doing that.
 It was a nice piano.
 But we need the cover.”

-“Yeah, I know,” the man replied sympathetically, kneeling next to him.
-He put a hand on Rush’s shoulder and tightened his fingers.
-“You okay?
-Firefights are kind of a lot.
-Is this your first one?”
+“You okay?”
+The blond man knelt next to him.
+He put a hand on Rush’s shoulder and squeezed.“Firefights are kinda a lot,” he said kindly.
+“Is this your first one?”

 “Eh, don’t beat yourself up about it.
 These things happen when you get surprised.
 And hey.
 On the plus side, every time I get in a firefight, for the rest of my life, I’m gonna think about Chopin.”
 His blue eyes were warm.
 “So, thanks.”

-The other man grinned at him, then peered over the upper edge of the piano.
-“We’re gonna make a high profile break for the stairwell,” he said, “but I want people to see us do it, so we’ll have to pick our moment.”
+The other man peered over the upper edge of the piano.
+“We’re gonna make a high profile break for the stairwell,” he said.
+“I want people to see us do it, so we’ll have to pick our moment.”

 Overhead, the lights flickered.